jobiegamao/chat_implementation_react/README.md

-# Single Page Live Chat Implementation with only using React Hooks and MUI material for UI with Delete function and reusable components
+# REACT JS Single Page Live Chat Implementation with only using React Hooks and MUI material for UI with Delete function and reusable components

 # Run project